KBR-CARMA/c1tenth-driver-wrappers/README.md

 New repository for housing the build system to package up all drivers for the c1tenth project, plus wrapper node to expose them to the CARAM system.

+Documentation regarding the interface is here: https://usdot-carma.atlassian.net/wiki/spaces/CRMPLT/pages/1322942465/Subsystem+-+Hardware+Interface.
+The entire driver stack is launched on the namespace "hardware_interfaces", and the key topic names are the following:
+-
+-
+-
+-
+-

 # Setting up the environment
 ## Pull latest image
 ```sh